dgoldsb/synergy-jointpdf/README.md

 We will investigate if this system is indeed synergetic, and if the motifs found in the resulting model resemble gene regulation network motifs.
 We will also test the hypothesis that a real network has more synergy than a random network, and that it has more memory and resilience than a random network.

-# Timeline of milestones (in order)

-* [x] Find a small gene regulation network (2 variables) with differential equations
-    * Literature
-* [x] Find an application of kNN mutual information
-* [x] Build a sampling framework
-* [x] Write the update rule
-    * Implement a 2-gene network model
-* [x] Add a training method to the model, that can optimize the ODE parameters
-* [x] Improve the cost function and nudge method until training is fully functional (find a setting on the Pareto frontier)
-* [x] Train a bivariate network
-* [x] Do experiments, varying with the size of dt
-    * Estimate kNN MI between the two genes
-* [x] Add stochasticity to the model to make it non-Markovian (comment) NO AN ISSUE
-* [ ] Pick up a real network (yeast) and make a configuration file for this network
-* [ ] Start a configuration file library
-* [ ] Determine the amount of synergy in a 2-gene system
-* [ ] Consider moving to a RBN
-* [ ] Expand the code from the previous phase to include complex triggers (birds + smoke = deviation from norm as more fit response)
-* [x] Add a method to nudge the system/introduce error
-* [ ] Pick a system with a sufficient number of variables (4+) that has known redundancy and synergy (Griffith and Ho)
-* [ ] Write code to make MI profiles using Rick's framework
-* [ ] Make MI profiles (both the regular plot and the derivative) for analysis
-* [ ] Show that the MI profile shows motifs that correspond to what we know of the system
-* [ ] Write code to make MI profiles using the kNN entropy
-* [ ] Do experiments with the improved model
-* [ ] Reevaluate life and see what is left/where I stand

 # Phases of the project

 ## Phase 1: bivariate gene regulation network study